markdrayton/gokrazy-fr24feed/README.md

-is statically compiled (✅) but getting it running with no userspace requires a bit of a dance -- the `fr24feed` binary assumes it is running under Raspbian and shells out to `bash`, `pgrep`, and other tools that aren't present in a userspace-free gokrazy appliance.
+is statically compiled (✅) but getting it running with no userspace requires a bit of a dance -- the `fr24feed` binary assumes it is running under Raspbian and shells out to `bash`, `pgrep`, and other tools that aren't present in a gokrazy appliance.
 To make things work, the `fr24feed` process runs in a separate mount namespace under `/run/fr24feed` containing dummy versions of the tools it calls.

 ## Limitations